Guide to Disney California Adventure with Toddlers and Little Kids

 5. Use the single rider line

 If, like us, you’re in a group where not everyone can ride all the rides and one person will have to ride alone when doing rider switch, the single rider line, which is available on a handful of rides, is a useful timesaver.
 By waiting in this line, you can fill empty seats left by other groups.
-We did this for the Incredicoaster, which, combined with Genie Plus, meant we almost walked straight on.
+We did this for the Incredicoaster, which, combined with the Disney Lightning Lane Multi Pass, meant we almost walked straight on.

 Rides with single rider lanes at Disneyland